jofas/blog/content/002-first-time-running/index.md

 By the time I continued, my feet and calves were cramping deliciously.
 I managed to slowly stumble a few yards with forefoot striking but had to abandon it to relieve my aching muscles, switching to heel striking.
-The switch of striking style allowed me to retain a rhythmic motion carrying me forwards, though I knew it would be a temporary measure.
+The switch of striking style allowed me to retain a rhythmic motion, though I knew it would be a temporary measure.
 I don't want to demonize heel striking and I'm certainly not trying to give anyone any advice (this story should make it pretty clear that I'm in no position to do that), but I know from past experience that heel striking is not